coynestevencharles/forex_env/README.md

 > `df`: A pandas dataframe containing the information that the model will act on.
 It is passed in the constructor.

 > `df_type`: Either "ohlc" or "ask_bid", passed in the class constructor.
-This describes the price data in `df`. "ohlc" assumes exactly four price columns, named "open", "high", "low", and "close".
-This is similar to the format provided by yfinance and many other apis. "ask_bid" assumes exactly eight columns, named "ask_open", "ask_high", "ask_low", "ask_close", "bid_open", "bid_high", "bid_low", and "bid_close", and is suitable when you have separate ask and bid price data.
+This describes the price data in `df`.
+> * "ohlc" assumes exactly four price columns, named "open", "high", "low", and "close".
+This is similar to the format provided by yfinance and many other apis.
+> * "ask_bid" assumes exactly eight price columns, named "ask_open", "ask_high", "ask_low", "ask_close", "bid_open", "bid_high", "bid_low", and "bid_close", and is suitable when you have separate ask and bid price data.

 > `window_size`: Number of ticks (current and previous ticks) returned as a *Gym observation*.
 It is passed in the constructor.